-- Very often, we want to manage a list of "things" - A list of customer names that have an account on a web site - A list of windows that are visible on the current screen - A list of IDs of students enrolled in a course - Lists are fundamental: There are objects and lists of objects - And lists of lists of objects which are lists of objects (of type list) - Lists are ordered (1st, 2nd, ... element), but without any defined order (lexicographic , numerical, ...) - Lists have a 1st element, but without any specific property - Operations must allow maintenance of this order - For instance to keep a sort-order: Sorted lists - I.e., the list doesn't change the order by itself
+- Very often, we want to manage a list of "things" - A list of customer names that have an account on a web site - A list of windows that are visible on the current screen - A list of IDs of students enrolled in a course - Lists are fundamental: There are objects and lists of objects - And lists of lists of objects which are lists of objects (of type list) - Lists are ordered (1st, 2nd, ... element), but without any defined order (lexicographic , numerical, ...) - Lists have a 1st element, but without any specific property - There are also sorted lists maintaining a defined order - Unordered lists are called sets